 4. Add beaten eggs and coconut oil.
 Whisk until smooth.

-5. Coat 9 x 5 x 3″ loaf tin with non-stick baking spray.
-I used my hands to coat thoroughly after spraying.
+5. Coat 9 x 5 x 3″ loaf tin with non-stick baking spray or line with baking paper (I prefer this method these days).

 6. Scrape the batter into the tin.
-Bake for 45-50 minutes or until cake tester (any thin skewer) comes out clean.
+Bake for 45-50 minutes or until a thin skewer or a tooth pick comes out clean.
+The actual oven temperature can vary, do check after recommended baking time.

 8. You should be able to get it out by flipping over the tin.
 If you can’t, run a knife around the loaf to release.